-Pros: A Content Management System (CMS) allows changes to be made to the code itself giving you greater control over the layout and function of your website.
-There are numerous companies that create templates and extensions to customize that can be used to customize and add functionality to your website.
+A Content Management System (CMS) allows changes to be made to the code itself giving you greater control over the layout and function of your website.
+There are numerous companies that create templates and extensions that can be used to customize and add functionality to your website.

-Cons: Not a good choice for beginners.
+Not always a good choice for beginners.
 Knowledge of HTML and CSS is helpful, but not necessary.
 You will have to find your own hosting provider.

-Tips: Do a thorough interview with your designer before committing to anything.
+Do a thorough interview with your designer before committing to anything.
 Will the designer regularly update your website?
 How willing are they to work with your ideas?
+What is included in your website package?
 Listen to what your designer has to say, but remember, it’s your website so you call the shots.